GSBicalho/TrueNgine/README.md

  6 14
  7 15
 ```
 This defines the edges of the Hypercube.
-We define that our Hypercube has 32 edges, and that the edge 0 is composed of the vertices 0 and 1, the edge 1 is composed by the vertices 1 and 3, and so on.
+We define that our Hypercube has 32 edges, and that the edge 0 is composed of the vertices 0 and 1, edge 1 is composed by the vertices 1 and 3, and so on.

 Then comes the faces:
 ```